Track custom user actions (Goals)

 initiate_checkout and { price: '49', currency: 'USD' plan_type: 'pro' } custom parameters.Rules for data attribute values:

-- Goal names: same as JavaScript method (lowercase letters, numbers, underscores (_), and hyphens (-) only, max 64 characters)
+- Goal names: same as JavaScript method (lowercase letters, numbers, underscores (_), hyphens (-), and colons (:) only, max 64 characters)

 - Parameter names: extracted from attribute name and converted from kebab-case to snake_case (e.g.,